I will be direct.

 Why a bad UX: When you design a product full of useful features, but the users are not aware of them, this is also considered a bad UX experience.
 You need to know your user and provide them an easy path to your features.
 If no one knows about them, what is the use of these features?

-To overcome such problems on feature and product adoption, working with a 3rd party onboarding software might be the solution you need.
+To overcome such problems on feature and What is product adoption?
+Product adoption is the process where an individual learns of a new product and becomes a user of it, learning what it does, how it does…, working with a 3rd party onboarding software might be the solution you need.
 Learn all about product adoption here.

 A good UX experience gives your audience a valid reason to use your product.
 Know your audience and appeal to their preferences to avoid ending up in lists such as this one.
 You can learn from these bad UX examples and avoid them in your future designs.
 Also, testing some functions on users can be of great help for UX designers.
 And maybe they may create an easily accessible feedback points for users, and try to get the most out of them.